AdobeDocs/commerce-admin.en/help/customers/customer-segment-create.md

 >[!NOTE]
 >
-> For visitors only several conditions are applicable: Shopping Cart conditions (cart subtotal amount, cart line items, cart products quantity) and Product rules (products found in shopping cart and product history) and its combinations.
-If a segment should apply to both Visitors and Registered Customer, the visitors will be tracked based on the previous mentioned conditions only.
+> For visitors, only the following conditions are applicable: Shopping Cart conditions (cart subtotal amount, cart line items, and cart products quantity), Product rules (products found in shopping cart and product history), and combinations of these items.
+If a segment should apply to both visitors and registered customers, the visitors are tracked based on the listed conditions only.

 1. In the left pane, click **[!UICONTROL Conditions]**.